submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Submariner now ensures that the IPsec control socket is created before initiating connection requests, and also automatically retries connections in response to errors reported by the 'whack' command.
 * The pod CIDR detection logic now ensures that the node's `podCIDR` is exclusively used for single-node deployments.
+* The Submariner gateway now retries reading local node information on startup to reduce pod restarts if the Kubernetes API server is temporarily unavailable.
+* Reduced data path downtime with Libreswan cable driver when gateway pod restarts.

 ## v0.14.7 (October 17, 2023)